avidas/nodeschool-cli/README.md

 # nodeschool-cli
-View available nodeschool modules and the ones installed in your system.
+View available nodeschool modules and whether or not they are installed in your system.
+Tested on Mac OSX and Linux(Ubuntu).

 [![Build status](https://travis-ci.org/avidas/nodeschool-cli.svg?branch=master)](https://travis-ci.org/avidas/nodeschool-cli)